getsentry/snuba/docs/source/migrations/modes.rst

 The default in this file works with the default cluster configurations mentioned above, so no changes are immediately necessary.

-Ensuring that your local configuration is prepared for migrations (reverting any existing migrations, or dropping certain databases/tables), run migrations with the ``SNUBA_SETTINGS`` environment variable pointing to distributed mode.
-This can be done as follows:
+Ensuring that your local configuration is prepared for migrations, run migrations with the ``SNUBA_SETTINGS`` environment variable pointing to distributed mode.
-``SNUBA_SETTINGS=distributed snuba migrations migrate --force``.
+This can be done as follows: ``SNUBA_SETTINGS=distributed snuba migrations migrate --force``.